-The Company resolved to terminate the original policy of retirement benefits for directors, corporate auditors, and executive officers at the June 2005 ordinary general meeting of shareholders and the retirement benefits accumulated during their service period up to the date of the termination of the policy will be paid when they resign.
-The provision for retirement benefits for directors, corporate auditors, and executive officers is stated at the amount calculated based on the above resolution at the balance sheet date.
+The Company resolved (1) to terminate the original policy of retirement benefits for directors, corporate auditors and executive officers at the ordinary general meeting of shareholders held in June 2005 and (2) that the retirement benefits accumulated during their service period up to the date of the termination of the policy will be paid when they resign.
+The provision for retirement benefits for directors, corporate auditors and executive officers is stated at the amount calculated based on the above resolution at the balance sheet date.